Skip to main content

 Embers Adrift Game Cover

-Embers Adrift is a multiplayer tactical role playing game with fantasy and science fiction themes.
+Embers Adrift is a single player and multiplayer tactical role playing game with fantasy, mystery, medieval, historical and others themes.
 It was developed by Stormhaven Studios and was released on April 29, 2025.
 It received negative reviews from critics and mostly positive reviews from players.

 Skip User Reviews